 Make sure that an overtime rate of at least time-and-a-half for all hours over 40 in a seven-day work week is specified in your contract, as you’ll often work over those 40 hours, says Ryan Jordan, founder of Educated Nannies.
 You’re entitled to this overtime rate whether you’re full time or part time.
 More specific overtime laws vary from state to state, so make sure to check your local requirements.

-If you’re a live-in employee, most states do not require you to be paid overtime although there are nine exceptions — California, Hawaii, Massachusetts, Maryland, Maine, Minnesota, Nevada, New Jersey, New York and Oregon — with special overtime laws for live-in employees, notes Davis.
+If you’re a live-in nanny, most states do not require you to be paid overtime although there are nine exceptions — California, Hawaii, Massachusetts, Maryland, Maine, Minnesota, Nevada, New Jersey, New York and Oregon — with special overtime laws for live-in employees, notes Davis.

 3. Sick days